boyscout99/microservice-demo/README.md

 To enable Kubernetes to pull the container images from your private Container Registry you have to create a JSON key file and embed it as a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/).
 [Create a Service Account](https://cloud.google.com/iam/docs/service-accounts-create) with Viewer permissions and create the key file to be stored in `/keys/` with  `gcloud iam service-accounts keys create KEY_FILE --iam-account=SA_NAME@PROJECT_ID.iam.gserviceaccount.com`.

-With Kubernetes point to the key file to create a secret and name it `gcr-json-key` You will need to run the following command both for the `defaul` namespace and `rl-agent` so that both namespaces will be able to pull the needed images.
+With Kubernetes point to the key file to create a secret and name it `gcr-json-key`.
+You will need to run the following command both for the `default` namespace and `rl-agent` so that both namespaces will be able to pull the needed images.
 ```
 kubectl create secret docker-registry gcr-json-key \
 --docker-server=gcr.io \